junxit/us-congress-bills-112/metadata.md

 - 2011-09-06 — Introduced in Senate
 - 2011-09-06 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2012-05-16 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2012-08-28 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman under authority of the order of the Senate of 08/02/2012 with an amendment in the nature of a substitute.
+With written report No. 112-205.
+- 2012-08-28 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman under authority of the order of the Senate of 08/02/2012 with an amendment in the nature of a substitute.
+With written report No. 112-205.
+- 2012-08-28 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 496.